 Tuition and fees are due and payable in full before classes begin.
 Payment can be made by check, money order, cash, debit or credit card at the Cashier's window in Building A. Payment by mail may be made by check or money order payable to "Mesalands Community College."
 For payment by credit card, please contact the Business Office.
-Students will be dropped from registered classes if all tuition and fees have not been paid by the end of regular enrollment.
+Students will be dropped from registered classes if all tuition and fees have not been paid or payment arrangements have not been made with Business Office by the end of regular enrollment.
 Holds will be placed on student accounts and records for unpaid balances until such balances have been cleared.